buma2510/fintech-app/README.md

 # fintech-app
-Secure CI/CD for a fintech app
+Secure CI/CD pipeline for a fintech app